genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 *Improving data quality*

 If there is instability at the start of the read the consensus is that no QC is necessary.
-If variation appears over the course of a read "Trim to Fixed Length" application may be used.
+If variation appears over the course of a read **Trim to Fixed Length** application may be used.
 If there is persistent variation throughout the read it may be best to discard it.
 Some datasets may trigger a warning due to the nature of the sequence.
 For example, bisulfite sequencing data will have almost no Cytosines.
 Some species may be unusually GC rich or poor and